inovexAcademy/aosp-aaos-training/hands-on_native-service/README.md

 up in the logcat.

 Add logging to the system logcat buffer to the service calls.

+There is a C library liblog.
+And the C++ logger with `android-base/logging.h` in the libbase.

 See the readme of the liblog library [/system/logging/liblog/README.md](https://cs.android.com/android/platform/superproject/main/+/main:system/logging/liblog/README.md).
+See the readme of the libbase library [/system/libbase/README.md](https://cs.android.com/android/platform/superproject/main/+/main:system/libbase/README.md).

 ## Verify